John-Carson/style/development-philosophy.md

 ### Explicitly Label Implementation Quality

-Jason's guidance to the reviewer:

-> "This is an unproven feature built with prototype quality code so I would suggest factoring your appetite accordingly."

 **The Pattern**:
 - Communicate implementation quality expectations upfront
 - "Prototype quality" is a valid shipping standard when validating